Anglezarke: Landmarks

-In the early 20th century Foggs Buildings, close to Peewet Hall, was vacated.
+In the early 20th century, Foggs Farm, close to Peewet Hall, was vacated.
 The land was farmed by the Cocker family in the 18th century and by the Pilkingtons in the early 19th century.
-As properties were abandoned and left to become derelict, the population declined.
+After properties were taken over by Liverpool Corporation they rented them out but due to neglect of the buildings, high rents, lack of amenities and shift to more accessible employment in towns the old farms were difficult to let and became abandoned, the corporation left them to become derelict, the population declined.

+The historic buildings and some prominent large stone-built homes were either demolished or were used as target practice in military training while the area was under military use in World War II until 1950.
+Often, remnants of shells and sometimes live ammo have been found in the ruins.
 The remote farms are now landmarks for walkers and geocachers.

 The remains of Lower and Higher Hempshaw's, farms inhabited by the Kershaws in the 19th century, are located by a tributary of the River Yarrow which is 300 metres to the southwest.
 Jepson's Farm and Jepson's Gate are waypoints en route to Pikestones.
 The last occupants of Old Rachel's were the Evans family in the 1880s.
-Simms is located on a private track and footpath.
-The property which got its water from Green Withins Brook, a tributary of the River Yarrow, was occupied by the Chairman of Horwich Urban District Council in 1928-29.
+Simms, was once a farm of 52 acres farmed by Samuel Pilkington according to voter records in the 19th century, located on a private track and footpath.
+The property got its water from Green Withins Brook, a tributary of the River Yarrow and after being taken over by Liverpool Corporation was occupied by the Chairman of Horwich Urban District Council in 1928–29.

 Waterman's Cottage is at the north end of Anglezarke Reservoir.
 Shorrocks was occupied by Abel Pilkington until his death in 1888; its ruins are by the bridge at White Coppice ponds at the north end of the reservoir.